The Skin Deep Cosmetics Database has rated over 73,000 products and is a good way to estimate the safety of products you are considering buying.

 Verification of product ingredients

 The first step to understanding a product rating in the Skin Deep Cosmetics Database is to make sure that the ingredients of a product are current.
 Sometimes a product manufacturer changes its product formulations.
-(That’s why I verify the ingredients of products included in my Baby Wipes Rating List, Diaper Rating List, Permanent Hair Color Rating List and soon to come the Shampoo Rating List annually.)
+(That’s why I verify the ingredients of products included in my Baby Wipes Rating List, Diaper Rating List, Permanent Hair Color Rating List, Shampoo Rating List, and Body Lotion Rating List, at least annually.)
 Thus, the Skin Deep database might not reflect the latest information.

 By the way, Amazon or other re-sellers might not have the latest updated information, either.
 I always check with the manufacturer directly.